rust-lang/rust/doc/tutorial-borrowed-ptr.md

 # Borrowing and enums

-The previous example showed that borrowing unique boxes found in aliasable, mutable memory is not permitted, so as to prevent pointers into freed memory.
-There is one other case where the compiler must be very careful to ensure that pointers remain valid: pointers into the interior of an enum.
+The previous example showed that the type system forbids any borrowing of unique boxes found in aliasable, mutable memory.
+This restriction prevents pointers from pointing into freed memory.
+There is one other case where the compiler must be very careful to ensure that pointers remain valid: pointers into the interior of an `enum`.

 As an example, let’s look at the following `shape` type that can represent both rectangles and circles: